-When fires become more frequent than historic levels (20-50 years), foothills sagebrush and bitterbrush are reduced significantly.
-With continued short fire frequency, foothills sagebrush and bitterbrush can be completely eliminated along with many of the desirable understory species such as bluebunch wheatgrass and Idaho fescue.
-These species may be replaced by cheatgrass, Sandberg bluegrass and bulbous bluegrass along with a variety of annual and perennial forbs including noxious and invasive species.
+When fires become more frequent than historic levels, foothills sagebrush and bitterbrush are reduced significantly.
+With continued short fire frequency, foothills sagebrush and bitterbrush can be completely eliminated along with many of the desirable understory species such as bluebunch wheatgrass, Thurber's needlegrass and Idaho fescue.
+These species may be replaced by cheatgrass, Sandberg bluegrass and bulbous bluegrass along with a variety of annual and perennial forbs including noxious and invasive plants.